google/highway/g3doc/quick_reference.md

     finally reverts to `HWY_STATIC_TARGET`.
 Can be used in `#if` expressions to provide an alternative to functions which are not supported by `HWY_SCALAR`.

+*   `HWY_WANT_SSSE3`, `HWY_WANT_SSE4`: add SSSE3 and SSE4 to the baseline even
+    if they are not marked as available by the compiler.
+On MSVC, the only ways to enable SSSE3 and SSE4 are defining these, or enabling AVX.

-*   `HWY_WANT_AVX3_DL`: additional opt-in for `HWY_AVX3`, which is disabled
+*   `HWY_WANT_AVX3_DL`: opt-in for dynamic dispatch to `HWY_AVX3_DL`.
+This is unnecessary if the baseline already includes AVX3_DL.
-    unless this is defined by the app before including highway.h, OR all AVX3_DL compiler flags are specified.

 ## Operations